wix/react-native-navigation/v1tov2diff.md

 import Navigation from 'react-native-navigation';
 ```
 #### Events - On App Launched
 How to initiate your app.
-More about Navigation.setRoot() below.

 ```js
 Navigation.events().onAppLaunched(() => {